jruizgit/rules/docs/js/reference.md

 [top](reference.md#table-of-contents)

 ### Events
-A rule can be applied to events.
+Events can be posted to and evaluated by rules.
 An event is an ephemeral fact, that is, a fact retracted right before executing a consequent.
 Thus, events can only be observed once.
-Events can only be posted.
+Events are stored until they are observed.

 ```javascript
 var d = require('durable');